nameko/nameko-grpc/README.md

 ## Context and Metadata

-Insofar as it as implemented, the `context` argument to service methods has the same API as the standard Python implementation:
+Insofar as it is implemented, the `context` argument to service methods has the same API as the standard Python implementation:

 * `context.invocation_metadata()` returns any metadata provided by the calling client.
 * `context.send_initial_metadata()` can be used to add metadata to the response headers.